tdilauro/Simplified-wiki/Resources.md

 * We contributed some 10ks of texts to be scanned.
 Some 1Ms of public documents are available in total.
 * From the premises of a library, anyone can download full documents in PDF format.
 They can also get EPUB format, but only by using the mobile site.
 * Cardholders cannot download full documents off premises because our authentication system is not hooked up to Hathi.
 (Hathi prefers Shibboleth, used by most university libraries.)
+* Works start with a cover page including a legal disclaimer.
 * OCR is bad enough to make the PDF format preferable.
 * There are unanswered questions as to what exactly we can do with these 1Ms of documents and even the 10Ks of documents we originally contributed.
 However, it looks like a web user on NYPL premises can download a PDF of any of those 1Ms of texts.

 ##### The API